-- 1. The Society may be dissolved by a resolution of the General Assembly to this effect.
-The provisions of paragraph 1 up to and including 4 of Article 21 apply by analogy to the resolution to dissolve the Society.
-The Board of Directors decides about the allocation of net profits, on the understanding that only international non-profit organisations in the field of transfusion or related disciplines qualify for them. - 2.
+- The Society may be dissolved by a resolution of the General Assembly to this effect.
+The provisions of paragraph 1 up to and including 4 of Article 21 apply by analogy to the resolution to dissolve the Society. - 2.
 For the liquidation of the assets of the dissolved Society the Members of the Board of Directors act as liquidators. - 3.
+A positive liquidation balance of the dissolved Association shall be spent for the benefit of an organization with ANBI status (algemeen nut beogende instelling) or for the benefit of a foreign organization which exclusively or almost exclusively intends the public utility.4.
 The provisions of these Statutes regarding the appointment, suspension and dismissal of the Board Members also apply to the liquidators.
 A liquidator has the same powers, obligations and liabilities as a Board Member in so far as these are compatible with this task as liquidator.
 Otherwise Articles 23 up to and including 24 of Book 2 of the Dutch Civil Code will apply.